wulfland/GitHubBootcamp/hol/09-Publishing-npm-package.md

-# 🔨 hands-on: Creating and publishing an npm package
+# 🔨 Hands-on: Creating and publishing an npm package

 1. Create a new repository and select `Node` as your `.gitignore` template: